 - Azure Synapse Analytics: A limitless analytics service that brings together data integration, enterprise data warehousing, and big data analytics.

 - Event Hubs and IoT Hub: Both services ingest data streams generated by client applications or IoT devices.
 They then ingest and store streaming data, preserving the sequence of events received.
 Consumers can connect to the hub endpoints to retrieve messages for processing.

 To improve the quality of your Azure solutions, follow the recommendations and guidelines in the Azure Well-Architected Framework.
 The framework consists of five pillars of architectural excellence:

 - Cost optimization

 To create a design that respects these recommendations, consider the following services:

-- Azure Active Directory: Identity services, single sign-on, and multifactor authentication across Azure workloads.
+- Microsoft Entra ID: Identity services, single sign-on, and multifactor authentication across Azure workloads.

 - Azure Cost Management and Billing: Financial governance over your Azure workloads.

 - Azure Key Vault: Secure credential and certificate management.